 2. Becoming A Welcoming Church by Thom S. Rainer: Known as a pastor who is a go-to expert for all things pertaining to church organization and culture, Rainer writes a short but compelling discourse on how to set a welcoming atmosphere in the church.
 You can purchase a copy here.

-2. The Obstacle is the Way by Ryan Holiday: I wasn’t sure what to expect from this author I had never read a book from.
+2. The Obstacle is the Way by Ryan Holiday: I wasn’t sure what to expect from this author I had never read a book from him.
 But with clear delivery and thought-provoking concepts, Holiday shows that obstacles in our way don’t have to deter our progress.
-We can turn trials into triumph!
+We can turn trials into triumphs!
 You can purchase this book here.